MicroEJ/LibraryJava-hoka/hoka/documentation/Hoka-user-manual.rst

 by parsing the HTTP request, processing it, and replying with the appropriate response.

-The number of jobs is a parameter that can be used to configure the number of request processed concurrently.
+The number of jobs is a parameter that is used to configure the number of request processed concurrently.
 Note that one user (one browser) can send multiple connections at a time.
-To prevent idling connections to lock the server, the ``TCPServer`` has a socket timeout that is activated when initiating the parsing of the request.
+To prevent idling connections to lock a job, the ``TCPServer`` has a socket timeout parameter to limit the time a job is waiting for the client to send data.

-  It is the responsability of these jobs to properly close the resources associated with the processed socket (mainly, the I/O connections) at the end of the HTTP protocol.
+  It is the responsability of these jobs to properly close the I/O connections associated with the processed socket at the end of the HTTP protocol.

 Request parser / Response builder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~